waffoiwafflu/freemarket_sample_67c/README.md

 |buyer_id|integer|null: false, foreign_key: true|

 ### Association
-- has_many :categorys,  through:  :items-categorys
+- has_many :categorys
 - has_many :brands
+- has_many :pics
 - has_many :comments
 - belongs_to :user
 - belongs_to :category